easedup/acv9/curriculum/tech-design-and-technologies/years-1-and-2.md

 ## Achievement Standards

-By the end of Year 2 students should have had the opportunity to create 3 types of designed solutions, and addressed each of these 2 technologies contexts:
+By the end of Year 2 students describe the purpose of familiar products, services and environments.
+For each of the 2 prescribed technologies contexts they describe the features and uses of technologies and create designed solutions.
+Students select design ideas based on their personal preferences.
+They communicate design ideas using models and drawings and follow sequenced steps to safely produce designed solutions.

-*   Engineering principles and systems; Materials and technologies specialisations
-*   Food and fibre production; Food specialisations.

-Students should have opportunities to experience designing and producing products, services and environments.
-There are rich connections to Digital Technologies, and other learning areas, including Science and Humanities and Social Sciences.

-Students explore and investigate technologies – tools, equipment, processes, materials, systems and components – including their purposes and how they meet personal and social needs within local settings.
-Students learn about how society and environmental sustainability factors influence design and technologies decisions.
-They begin to consider the impact of their decisions and of technologies on others and the environment.

-They evaluate designed solutions using questions such as: How does it work?
-What purpose does it meet?
-Who will use it?
-What do I like about it?
-How can it be improved?
-They reflect on their participation in a design process.
-This involves students developing new perspectives and engaging in different forms of evaluating products, services and environments based on their personal preferences.

-Students use a range of technologies to communicate and explain design ideas, including drawings and models.
-They label drawings and draw objects as 2-dimensional images from different views.

-They plan steps, follow directions and manage their own role to complete their own or group design projects.
-Students are aware of the need to work safely and cooperatively when making designed solutions.